ln0rd/devhelper/aws/aws-cli.md

 ```

-After you did everuthing just you run the file with MFA code with argument like
+After you did everything just you run the file with MFA code with argument like

 `./filename.sh 121212` (just a example).